 Best Time to Visit Nainital

 March and June are considered to be the best months to visit Nainital.
-Nainital can be visited any time but between March to June the days are pleasant for sightseeing.
-Sometimes during May and June, weather in afternoon can be quite hot so it is advised to enjoy boating
+Nainital can be visited at any time, but between March to June, the days are pleasant for sightseeing.
+Sometimes, during May and June, weather in the afternoon can be quite hot, so it is advised to enjoy boating.

-In between July and September, there is rainfall that might continue whole day causing blockage but October is considered to be the best season as days are neither hot or cold but the nights might be chilly.
+In between July and September, there is rainfall that might continue whole day causing blockage, but October is considered to be the best season as days are neither hot nor cold but the nights might be chilly.